zedlopez/ifm/Writing with Inform.md

 	if every number is positive
 	if any text is palindromic

-(even supposing the adjective "palindromic" has been defined) – there are practically infinitely many possible numbers and texts, so the search cannot sensibly be done.
+(even supposing the adjective `palindromic` has been defined) – there are practically infinitely many possible numbers and texts, so the search cannot sensibly be done.

 ## Counting while comparing